isaacvandor/rosonrhel/README.md

 # Catkin Build System
 ## Install Prerequisites
-(Note: Must be installed individually)
+(Note: Must be installed individually and most can be installed using ` sudo yum pip install ____ ` to install all required dependencies)
 * [Cmake](https://cmake.org/download/)
  1. Download tar.gz file
  Navigate to location of download and run: